opeik/tekken-handbook/Basics/Notation.md

 down-back, <span class="no-break">(<img class="icon" src="/assets/img/db.svg">)</span>,
 and up-back <span class="no-break">(<img class="icon" src="/assets/img/ub.svg">)</span>.
 Forward and backward are relative to the direction you're facing.
-For example: if you're facing right, forward is right and back is left.
+For example, if you're facing right, forward is right and back is left.
 If you're not inputting any direction the game considers you to be in neutral
 <span class="no-break">(<img class="icon" src="/assets/img/n.svg">)</span>.